kukunurj/Web-Scraper/README.md

 # Async Web Scraping

-This Python-based project demonstrates an efficient approach to web scraping by utilizing asynchronous requests and HTML parsing to extract quotes and their authors from https://quotes.toscrape.com/, storing the information in a JSON file.
+This Python script demonstrates an efficient approach to web scraping by utilizing asynchronous requests and HTML parsing to extract quotes and their authors from https://quotes.toscrape.com/, storing the information in a JSON file.

 ## Key Features